Skip to content

 The most common cybersecurity software solutions are firewalls, anti-virus programs, network intrusion detection systems, access control systems and encryption technology.
 Combining these solutions – plus active user training – can help protect organisations from external attacks and reduce the chances that confidential data may be exposed to unauthorised parties.

 A firewall will limit access to the Internet and protect unauthorised users or programs trying to gain access to a computer system over a network.
-These systems allow administrators to review incoming traffic and block dangerous or malicious traffic.
+These systems allow administrators to analyze incoming traffic and block dangerous or malicious traffic.
 Anti-virus programs are designed to detect malicious software (malware) on computers by scanning files for known patterns of code that tell whether a file contains malware such as viruses and Trojans horses.
 Network intrusion detection systems can detect attempts by attackers to gain unauthorised access and alert administrators about possible threats in real time by monitoring for abnormal activity on the network looking for attempts at privacy breaches, malware infections, spam attacks etc.

 Access control technologies identify different identities who login into an organisation’s computer system with various administrator rights assigned according to individual’s roles within the organisation with tools such as authentication protocols like usernames/passwords or biometrics like fingerprints/face scans being used increasingly more often nowadays.
 Finally encryption technology converts information into an unreadable form which cannot be accessed unless someone has the right key – thus preventing any attacker from reading confidential data should they get their hands on it.